Hydropandas and Pastas

 [14]:

-x y filename source unit monitoring_well tube_nr screen_top screen_bottom ground_level tube_top metadata_available obs
+x y location filename source unit tube_nr screen_top screen_bottom ground_level tube_top metadata_available obs

 name